kekws/tantalus/README.md

   - golang
   - c

-*the malware victim/connector files will only be released when the project is complete (i've just started it)*
+*the malware victim/connector files in this repository are written poorly and will be rewritten soon*

 # .img